amazecreationz/reachalbert/README.md

 ## Startup

- * copy service-account.json to user-handler and message-handler folders.
+ * add service-account.json to GlobalConstant.java in albert-heart.
  * create databases 'reachalbert' and 'readalbert_read_only' in MySQL.
 (Check for users provided in the code too.)
- * run user-handler.
+ * run albert-heart(Main JAVA File - com.amazecreationz.reachalbert.StartAlbert.java).
  * run redis cache and set up keyspace notifications.
- * run message-handler.
- * run main.py script in albert.
  * You are done and Albert is listening.

 ## Teach Albert